AntarcticBearHKL/LingVantage/README.md

 ## 🔴 Critical Bugs

 - **SECURITY ALERT**: ⚠️ Website certificates have been synchronized to GitHub for development purposes, creating potential security vulnerabilities.
 This issue will be resolved when certificates expire and are replaced in 90 days.
-- **Cross-Platform Compatibility**: ⚠️Not tested on all devices across platforms.
-Desktop works well, but iOS devices currently don't function properly.

 ## 🐛 Current Issues